Hugh Despenser the Younger: Trial and execution

 Anticipating that he would receive no mercy, Despenser tried to starve himself before his trial, but he was unsuccessful.
-"In order to legalise the process against him the tribunal that had sat in judgement on the elder Despenser was reconvened.
+"In order to legalise the process against him the tribunal that had carried out the judgement on the elder Despenser was reconvened.
 Roger [Mortimer], the Earls of Lancaster, Kent and Norfolk, and Thomas Wake and William Trussell" presided.

-Despenser was tried on 24 November 1326, taken to the market square of Hereford, before Mortimer, Isabella and the Lancastrian lords.
+Despenser was tried on 24 November 1326, and taken to the market square of Hereford, before Mortimer, Isabella and the Lancastrian lords.
 He was accompanied by former Lord Chancellor of England Robert Baldock, and by one of his vassals, Simon de Reading, "who had been so presumptuous as to insult the queen and to take the lands of [Mortimer's] follower John Wyard", with de Reading being "tried alongside him".
 A large crowd of people "had gathered with trumpets and drums, ready to pull Despenser apart with their bare hands if need be."
 The prisoners were crowned with nettles to symbolise the "crime of accroaching royal power", while their surcoats bore "their coats of arms reversed", to proclaim their "treachery".
-Despenser's tunic bore a Latin verse from the Old Testament: Quid gloriaris in malicia qui potens es in iniquitate? ('Why do you glory in malice, you who are mighty in iniquity?')
+Despenser's tunic bore a Latin verse from Psalm 52 of the Old Testament: Quid gloriaris in malicia qui potens es in iniquitate? ('Why do you glory in malice, you who are mighty in iniquity?')
 He was dragged to the ground by the crowd, who "stripped off his clothes and scrawled biblical slogans on his skin" which denounced "arrogance and evil".

 The tribunal's "judgement was thorough, extensive and uncompromising.
 Only the sentence was in doubt.
 The Lancastrians wanted Despenser to be sentenced and beheaded at one of his own castles, in the same way that the earl of Lancaster had died at Pontefract in 1322."
 Historian Ian Mortimer argues that Mortimer, on the other hand, "wanted to ensure that Despenser suffered a death every bit as horrific" as that endured by Llywelyn Bren (although his role in Llywelyn's execution was not mentioned in the extensive list of charges against him), while Queen Isabella "wanted him executed in London.
 The number of aggrieved parties meant that Despenser was certain to be quartered: every lord wanted a piece to show their followers that they had exacted revenge."